 4. Address Outdoor Activity

-- Treat exterior trails and entry points with non-repellent products
+- Target exterior trails and likely entry points with appropriate, non-repellent methods

 5. Contact a Professional if Infestations Persist

-Little black ants often have multiple nests connected by trails.
+Little black ants may have multiple nests connected by trails.
 Professional treatments are designed to:

 - Prevent colony splitting